MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 ## Train and test the knowledge base

-Now that you have a knowledge base, you can test it in the QnA Maker portal.
+Now that you have a knowledge base, you can test it in Language Studio.

 1. At the top right of the page, click **Save changes**.
 2. After the changes have been saved, click **Test** to open the test pane.